 Black Girl Assembly was built from years of programming, community work, and a deep belief that Black, Brown, and Indigenous girls and women deserve more than survival.
 They deserve to bloom.

 Black Girl Assembly's programming didn't begin with our incorporation.
-It began years earlier — in 2018 and 2019 — in rooms with Black girls and women who needed more than what existed.
-We have been running leadership programs, healing spaces, literacy initiatives, and community gatherings since before we had a formal name for what we were building.
+It began years earlier — across 2018 and 2019 — in rooms with Black girls and women who needed more than what existed.
+We have been running leadership programs, healing spaces, literacy initiatives, community gatherings since before we had a formal name for what we were building.

 What we built formally as Black Girl Assembly is the infrastructure that the work always deserved.
 A name.
 A structure.
 A clear mission.
 Programs designed with intention and grounded in research.
 The community came first.
 The organization caught up.